This page describes the requirements for packaging your Kubernetes app, and guidelines for meeting those requirements.

 - Discover your app in the Google Cloud Marketplace catalog

-- Deploy the app to their GKE or Anthos cluster, using the Cloud Console
+- Deploy the app to their GKE or Anthos cluster, using the Google Cloud console

-- Interact with the running app using Cloud Console
+- Interact with the running app using Google Cloud console

 For examples of app packages, see the GitHub repository for Google Click to Deploy Solutions.
 The repository contains packages for popular open source apps, such as WordPress and Elasticsearch.